botkop/akkordeon/README.md

 ### Network
 A network is a sequence of gates.
 The sequence is open.
-You can attach multiple sentinels, each with its own data provider, to the network.
+You can attach multiple sentinels, each with its data provider, to the network.

 ### Sentinel
 The sentinel is an actor, and does a couple of things: